 “Freediving and Yoga, mutually illuminating and complementary”

-Training in Yoga for freedivers has become almost a cliche in the world of freediving, going back to the Jaques Mayol up to today with many photos of freedivers sitting in lotus position, (often on corals in the case of the less aware divers!)
+Training in Yoga for freedivers has become almost a cliche in the world of freediving, from the times of Jaques Mayol up to today, with many photos of freedivers sitting in lotus position underwater, (often on corals in the case of the less aware divers!)

 Beyond the cliche there are some very good reasons why yoga practices have been considered so helpful to the freediver.
-There are two main aspects, the simple physiological benefits of the practices themselves and the mindset for good yoga practice is meditative, as it is for freediving.
+There are two main aspects to this idea.
+The simple physiological benefits of the practices themselves and the mindset for both freediving and yoga should be both fluid and meditative.

 We use techniques from Yoga and meditation in all our courses, especially in the master course.
-We are even expecting to offer Yoga teaching training in 2018 for freediving yogis who want to share their passion.
+In 2018 we are expecting to offer Yoga teaching training certification for freediving yogis who want to share their passion.
+See faceburp for details on the beautiful ‘Blue Earth village’ will house our new Yoga sala.

 Asana- physical yoga for freedivers